NieR: Automata and the Melancholy of the Human Voice in an Opera of Machines and Ruins

-I have recently reviewed Automata in Portuguese, along with a recent interview with YOKO Taro, Tosuke Saito, and Keiichi Okabe.
+I have recently reviewed Automata in Portuguese, along with a recent interview with YOKO Taro, Yosuke Saito, and Keiichi Okabe.
 These materials will act as references within this article.
 You can view and listen to the songs from the OST on the official NieR: Automata playlist, made available by Square Enix Music via Spotify.

 The Voices and Ruins of Humanity

 Unlike NieR Replicant (2021), the OST of NieR: Automata has parts with synthetic sounds, a choice that reflects the technological characteristics of its characters in a story that takes place about eight thousand years after Replicant and after the end of humanity.
 Another choice of musical direction that goes along with this is the way some songs have chiptune arrangements, becoming more muffled or distorted depending on the damage suffered by the droid controlled by the player.

 Similar changes occur with the game’s graphics and interface, whose design was conceived and led by Hisayoshi Kijima.
 These audiovisual and interface choices provide an immersive experience for the player as if he were an android himself.